Anne Henderson (author)

-Anne Elizabeth Henderson, AM (née Keppel; born 1949) is an Australian writer, Deputy Director of The Sydney Institute, editor of The Sydney Papers and co-editor of The Sydney Institute Quarterly.
+Anne Elizabeth Henderson, AM (née Keppel; born 1949) is an Australian writer, deputy director of The Sydney Institute, editor of the institute's The Sydney Papers and co-editor of The Sydney Institute Quarterly.

 Henderson was born in Melbourne and now lives in Sydney.
 She was educated at the University of Melbourne.
 Between 1971 and 1989 she worked as a teacher for seventeen years in several Australian states.
-She is married to Gerard Henderson, the Executive Director of the Institute.
+She is married to Gerard Henderson, the executive director of the Sydney Institute.